RobMadill/SYST17796-Memory-Compiler-Game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This was a card game that was developed for SYST17796 - Fundamentals of Software Design at Sheridan College.
-As team lead, it was my responsibility to keep my team on track and to meet strict deadlines.
-This card game showed myself and my team how Object Oriented Programming could be applied with a simple card game using a MVC design pattern
+This project was the final assignment of my Fundamentals of Software Design course at Sherian College.
+The objective was to collaborate as a team to design and develop a card game called Memory while adhering to all Object-Oriented design principles.<br><br>
+Memory tests your ability to remember cards and their location within a grid.
+Two players are presented with a list of rules followed by a deck of cards shuffled and dealt out in a 4x13 grid.
+A, B, C, D will be our rows and 1-13 will be our columns.
+The goal is to match two cards in the grid with the same value and suit.
+<br><br>
+This project was developed using Java with the intent of applying Object-Oriented design principles.
+Java’s support with classes, objects, encapsulation, inheritance, abstraction, and polymorphism allowed us to easily showcase these core concepts.
+We utilized various design patterns, such as the Singleton pattern for our GroupOfCards class as well as the Factory pattern to create instances of different objects such as PlayingCard and Game.
+Additionally, the project implemented the use of Enum classes for type safety.

 <p align="right">(<a href="#top">back to top</a>)</p>